 After reviewing the ACS/Census data we at MU made a couple of decisions due to the amount of space it would require to load all of the data, and to store into observation_fact.
 By our calculations it would take around 3.27 TB per section to store all of this data.
 Since we do not have that type of space available, but also wanted to load every column for selection we came up with design alternative using views to accomplish the task.

 We initially used an open-source ETL tool called Pentaho Data Integrator in order to build the tables and load the ACS/Census data.
-We had to split out the data into multiple tables due to the number of columns in the flat file and Sql Server limitations.
+We had to split out the data into multiple tables due to the number of columns in the flat file and Sql Server’s limitation of 1024 columns per table.
 We also only loaded data for Missouri and its surrounding states to save space.

-We then created a view for each table number that would link the patient_dimension to the corresponding table where the column is stored on the zip code for the ZCTA5 tables.
+We then created a view for each table number that would link the patient_dimension to the corresponding table where the column is stored.
 These views also calculate the percentage for the columns with a total column.
-We did this instead of returning the raw data because >85% of the data has a total column associated with the data.
+We did this instead of returning the raw data in order to normalize the data across geographic boundaries.
+More than 85% of the data (in group a files?) has a total column associated with the data.
 These are the only ones we have loaded to date.
-The same method should work for the other types of cases as well.
+We will look at using percentile for those data that do not have a total column, as well as making the raw data available for queries.

 The Ontology build itself will consist of around 10 levels of data.
-The first level is just going to be ACS or Census.
+The first level is ACS or Census.
 So far we only have ACS.

 The second level will differentiate between years of data, so when a new ACS or Census comes out it can be added with the defining year.